 CB: Diego Godin

-He was a member of Juventus in the mid-1990's, spending 9 seasons there.
-He won 4 scudetti's, but failed to win a Champions League despite playing in 3 Finals.
-With La Celeste, he went to Korea/Japan 2002.
+Montero began his career in Uruguay with Peñarol in 1990, before moving to Italian side Atalanta in 1992.
+He joined Juventus in 1996, spending 9 seasons there.
+He won 4 scudetti titles, but failed to win a Champions League despite playing in 3 Finals.
+He also played for San Lorenzo.
+With La Celeste, he was capped 61 times.
+He went to Korea/Japan 2002.

 LB/LM: Victor Rodriguez Andrade

 Jose Leandro Andrade's nephew.
 He won the 1950 WC in Brazil .
 He was Uruguay's greatest left midfielder(or leftback).
 He played mainly with Peñarol at home.
 Rodríguez Andrade also played at the 1954 World Cup and won the 1956 South American Championship with Uruguay, and at the club level, he won two Uruguayan First Division titles with C.A.
 Peñarol.

 Affectionately known as "el Chivo", he was considered one of Uruguay's top left backs.
 He was a part of the great Independiente of the 1970's that won 5 Copa Libertadores.
 In Uruguay, he played Defensor.
 He was capped 13 times and was a member of the 1974 WC team in West Germany.